What do these things look like?

 Remember the rhododendron hell Roger was trapped in while trying to escape from the Indians in DRUMS?

 He looked upward, through the snarl of branches.
 He could see small patches of sky, but the rhododendrons rose nearly twelve feet over his head.
-There was no way to stand up; he could barely sit upright under the interlacing branches.
+There was no way to stand up; he could barely sit upright under the interlacing branches.7.
+Here is a picture of Simon Fraser (the "Old Fox", Jamie's grandfather)

 (From DRUMS OF AUTUMN by Diana Gabaldon, chapter 51 ("Betrayal").
 Copyright© 1997 by Diana Gabaldon.
 All rights reserved.)